sgaona21/paid/README.md

 Paid — Monthly Budgeting Web Application

 Paid is a fullstack budgeting application that helps users track monthly expenses and monitor expendable income.
 It provides a clean and intuitive interface for managing personal finances.
-I started building this to replace my google sheets page.
-It will be an ongoing project for years to come.

 Tech Stack:
 - React